-• superyacht berths 50 years
+• super-yacht berths 50 years

 • pontoons and other marina development 25 years

-• improvements to car park 50 years

 • improvements to office premises 10 years

 • motor vehicles 5 years

 • office equipment 5 years

-Superyacht berths are depreciated from the date of full construction up to the point in time when the long-term licensing contract is signed with the licensee, at which time the carrying amount of such berths is apportioned and accounted for as explained in accounting policy 3.4.1.
+Super-yacht berths are depreciated from the date of full construction up to the point in time when the long-term licensing contract is signed with the licensee, at which time the carrying amount of such berths is apportioned and accounted for as explained in accounting policy 3.4.1.

-Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
+Depreciation methods, useful lives and residual values are reviewed at each financial yearend and adjusted if appropriate.